Something went wrong

 INDICATION

-COMIRNATY® (COVID-19 Vaccine, mRNA) is a vaccine indicated for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in individuals 12 years of age and older.
+COMIRNATY® (COVID-19 Vaccine, mRNA) is a vaccine indicated for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Important Safety InformationDo not administer COMIRNATY® (COVID-19 Vaccine, mRNA) to individuals with known history of a severe allergic reaction (e.g., anaphylaxis) to any component of COMIRNATY or to individuals who had a severe allergic reaction (e.g., anaphylaxis) following a previous dose of a Pfizer-BioNTech COVID-19 vaccine.Management of Acute Allergic ReactionsAppropriate medical treatment must be immediately available to manage potential anaphylactic reactions following administration of COMIRNATY.